1 Esdras: Christian canonical status and use

 The book was widely quoted by early Christian authors and it found a place in Origen's Hexapla.

 In early Latin traditions, Ezra, Nehemiah, 1 Esdras and 2 Esdras were known, respectively, as 1 Esdras, 2 Esdras, 3 Esdras (‘the Greek Esdras’) and 4 Esdras.

 In the Vulgate, I Esdras is considered to be Ezra, II Esdras to be Nehemiah, III Esdras to be 1 Esdras, and IV Esdras to be 2 Esdras.
 For Jerome, III Esdras and IV Esdras were apocryphal.
 As Jerome's Vulgate version of the Bible gradually achieved dominance in Western Christianity, III Esdras no longer circulated.
 From the 13th century onwards, Vulgate Bibles produced in Paris reintroduced a Latin text of 1 Esdras, in response to commercial demand.
 However, the use of the book continued in the Eastern Church, and it remains a part of the Eastern Orthodox canon.

 At the Council of Trent, only 3 bishops voted for an explicit rejection of the books of Esdras; the overwhelming majority "withheld any explicit decision on these books": thus "the question of Esdras' canonical status was left theoretically open".
-Catholic theologians and apologists disagree, but some argue that these books could theoretically be added as "tritiocanonical" books by the Roman Catholic Magisterium (or pope) at a later time, most likely related to union with one or more of the churches who already hold these books to be canonical.
+Catholic theologians and apologists disagree, but some argue that these books could theoretically be added as "tritiocanonical" books by the Catholic Magisterium at a later time, most likely related to union with one or more of the churches who already hold these books to be canonical.

 In the Roman rite liturgy, 1 Esdras is used in the Missal of 1962 in the offertory prayer of a Votive Mass for the election of a Pope.